Japan buzzing for Shohei Ohtani’s return in WBC

 That includes St. Louis Cardinals outfielder Lars Nootbaar — the first to play for Japan's national team because of ancestry.
 His mother Kumi was born in Japan.

 Nootbaar just joined the squad and barely knows the Los Angeles Angels superstar.
-But's he been impressed, which is an understatement.
+But he's been impressed, which is an understatement.
 Nootbaar was bragging about Ohtani to a small group inside the Tokyo Dome that included former major league and Japan league manager Bobby Valentine.

 “He's just incredible,” Nootbaar said of Ohtani.